 How Big Should Tomato Seedlings Be Before Transplanting Outdoors?

-Usually, you should aim to transplant tomato seedlings outdoors after the last frost date, since tomato plants will not survive a frost.
+Usually, you should aim to transplant tomato seedlings outdoors after the last frost date.
+Tomato plants are tender, and they will not survive a frost.

 You can learn more about when and how to transplant tomato seedlings outdoors in my article here.